 Now go to Device Mapper and select GPIO.

 Map your COM device, and in the Mode, field select the input-output pattern of your needs.

 You can start Aximmetry, now you have your device registered.

 How to use it?

-It can be used like any other controllers, for e.g. you can assign them to buttons.
+It can be used like any other controller, e.g. you can assign them to buttons.